chisaipete/gamepicker/README.md

 - Custom list of games that don't fit these categories
 - Games I could still play (because I have the disk)

-## Authentication Handling

 ## Structure & TDD Planning

 Main -> [ Distributor(steam, gog, hb, ...) -> get_library() ] -> uniquify && combine -> random selection -> present to user

-# Next Up:

-## Off Stream Work

-- Consider if we are missing services
-- Research some solutions for different services

-## On Stream Work

-- Get Main up and running with TDD structure
-- Handling Credentials

-## As Requested

-- PyCharm intro